ThomasStoyles/BorderlandsWeaponGen/README.md

 # Future updates
-The application can be improved and therefore we will have future updates.
+The application can be improved with future updates, some of my current ideas are as follows:

-* Adding an nginx balance loader so its not as secure as it could be
+* Add an nginx balance loader to increase security
-* Adding an SQL database for store the values generated which will allow for more features
+* Add an SQL database for store the values generated which will allow for more features
 * More complex randomizers

 # Conclusion
-In conclusion I feel like this project has pushed me into areas that I am new too and, has allowed me to explore areas of DevOps that I wasn't comfortable with.
+In conclusion I feel like this project has pushed me into areas that I am new to and, has allowed me to explore areas of DevOps that I wasn't comfortable with.
 This has made me more confident in my ability in Jenkins and Python while, learning new skills such as Ansible and Docker.
 This project is not perfect but with more experience I will be able to come back to this project and improve it.

 # Contributors
 Thomas Stoyles